wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-sendreportedstate.md

 ## Parameters
 * `iotHubClientHandle` The handle created by a call to the create function.

-* `reportedState` The current device property values to be 'reported' to the IoTHub.
+* `reportedState` The current device property values to be 'reported' to the IoT Hub.

+* `size` Number of bytes in reportedState.

 * `reportedStateCallback` The callback specified by the device client to be called with the result of the transaction.

 * `userContextCallback` User specified context that will be provided to the callback.
 This can be NULL.

-**NOTE:** The application behavior is undefined if the user calls the [IoTHubDeviceClient_LL_Destroy](../iothub-device-client-ll-h/iothubdeviceclient-ll-destroy.md) function from within any callback.
+: Do not call [IoTHubDeviceClient_LL_Destroy()](../iothub-device-client-ll-h/iothubdeviceclient-ll-destroy.md) or [IoTHubDeviceClient_LL_DoWork()](../iothub-device-client-ll-h/iothubdeviceclient-ll-dowork.md) from inside your application's callback.

 ## Return Value
 IOTHUB_CLIENT_OK upon success or an error code upon failure.